gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ## Description
-The Database accelerator is used to read from a database using a configurable SQL query.
+The Database open source accelerator is used to read from a database using a configurable SQL query.
 It outputs one record for each row returned by the query.

 ## Use Case